alexcoll/mixbook/README.md

 Tell the app what ingredients you have, it tells you what kind of cocktails you can make.

 Project for Purdue course CS408000, spring 2017.
+Also project for Purdue course CS407, spring 2018.

 ## License
 Copyright (C) 2018 Mixbook Team